Cell Towers and City Hall

 “No State or local government or instrumentality thereof may regulate the placement, construction, and modification of personal wireless service facilities on the basis of the environmental effects of radio frequency emissions to the extent that such facilities comply with the Commission’s regulations concerning such emissions.”
 1996 Telecommunications Act

-There is Current and Historical “Substantial Evidence” of Health Harm from Wireless Radiation
+There is Emerging and Historical “Substantial Evidence” of Health Harm from Wireless Radiation

 More evidence of harm from wireless radiation comes from a May 9, 2018 CHE Webinar was sponsored by the Collaborative for Health and the Environment-Invisible Hazards: State of the Science on EMF Impacts and Steps for Policy Change.
 This featured Dr. Frank Barnes, Distinguished Professor in the Biomedical Group of the Department of Electrical, Computer, and Energy Engineering at the University of Colorado, Dr. De-Kun Li, Senior Research Scientist at the Division of Research, Kaiser Permanente Northern California and reproductive and perinatal epidemiologist and Dr. Joel Moskowitz, Director of the Center for Family and Community Health at the School of Public Health at UC Berkeley

-Firefighters Oppose Cell Towers on Grounds of Health Effects
+Firefighters Oppose Cell Towers on Grounds of Neurologic Health Effects

 If there are no health effects why do firefighters get a health exemption under law?
 Health symptoms in those living near cell towers have been reported for years.
 In 2004 The International Association of Firefighters (IAFF) passed a resolution approved by over 80% of firefighters calling for a moratorium on placing cell towers on or adjacent to fire stations.
 They did this in response to a number of reports of headaches, dizziness, inability to concentrate, insomnia and other neurologic symptoms in their own firefighters when first responder cell towers were erected on their fire stations.
 They conducted their own pilot study in 2004 and found the firefighters studied had delayed reaction time, lack of impulse control, and difficulty in maintaining mental focus.
 The brain scans confirmed this and also controlled for other toxic exposures from fires.
 Letters in opposition to fire stations have been written by Union Leaders.

-Firefighter Station Have Been Given Legal Exemptions for Cell Towers
+Firefighter Stations Have Been Given Legal Exemptions for Cell Towers: AB 57

 AB57- Firefighters have gotten an exemption to have cell towers on or adjacent to their facilites.This was codified in California’s 2015 legislation AB57 .
 CA AB57 (2015) Legiscan Text of Bill. ” Section 65964.1. (f) Due to the unique duties and infrastructure requirements for the swift and effective deployment of firefighters, this section does not apply to a collocation or siting application for a wireless